 Now you’re all set for the hunt.
 Don’t forget you always need to double-check the accuracy after you’ve traveled with your rifle, even if you’ve had it securely stowed in a hard case.

 The Women's Outdoor News, aka The WON, features news, reviews and stories about women who are shooting, hunting, fishing and actively engaging in outdoor adventure.
-With a band of columnists and reviewers, photographers and female reporters, The WON engages its readers through a blog format and we invite you to talk to us.
-Thank you for reading!
-View all posts by Women's Outdoor News →
+This publication is for women, by women.
+View all posts by The WON →